Ping!

 Just a *Ping?*

 Maybe the Ping was a glitch in the provider’s software, or perhaps some sneaky surveillance updating their facial recognition system.
 Next time I hear it, I’ll throw on a red nose just to mess with their algorithms.
 Perhaps we could have a National Red Nose day?
+Just a thought!

-Or maybe it’s just Samantha—now calling herself Sam—been binging on too many episodes of "Loose Women," about to fire off her usual stream of conscious of reminders: Alfie!
-Don`t forget to pick up Danny from his judo! class, his sat-nav has malfunctioned again and he`s not sure of his way home!
-Oh yes, "don`t forget to renew your life insurance Policy?" ”Happy days!"
+Or maybe it’s just Samantha—now calling herself Sam—been binging on too many episodes of Loose Women, about to fire off her usual stream of conscious of reminders : "Don`t forget to pick Danny up from his judo! class, his sat-nav has malfunctioned again and he`s not sure of his way home!
+Oh yes, nearly forgot, how many more times! do i need to remind you? don`t forget to renew your life insurance Policy?" ”Happy days!
+Sam."

-Do I dare glance over my shoulder, revealing my position and identity?
-Maybe it’s someone from my past, back to settle an old score—perhaps an ex with an axe to grind, or worst-case scenario, a stalker.
-Just then, the train hisses to a stop, the doors slide open sucking in a huge gulp of stale air and I steal a sly look behind me, using just enough peripheral vision to catch sight of the doors.
+Just then, the train jolts as the other carriages catch up, then stops and exhales like it’s out of puff.
+The doors slide open, inhaling a huge gulp of warm stale air into its lungs, ready for the next leg of the journey..
+Alfie then steals a sly look behind, using just enough peripheral vision to catch sight of the doors.
 She’s there!—the mystery woman.
-Our eyes lock , and she throws me a knowing smile, as though privy to something beyond my grasp.
-Moments later, she steps off the train and disappears into the crowd.
-I made a mental note of where she had got off, "Finchley Central!
-Golders Green on the Northern Line" the 2 stops before mine!
+Their eyes lock , and she throws Alfie a knowing smile, as though privy to something beyond his grasp.
+Moments later, she steps off the train onto the busy platform and disappears into the crowd.
+He made a mental note of where she had got off, "Finchley Central!
+Golders Green on the Northern Line" 3 stops before his!

 Magic, Mystery and Science!

 He’ll probably never experience the stillness and solitude of a darkroom, sealed from the world, a liminal space bathed in the warm, soothing glow of a red safe light.
 He won’t know the quiet rhythm of rocking the developer tray, seeing gentle waves wash over a landscape or portrait like a baptism as the image slowly emerges.
 Fully absorbed in the moment, he would witness his creation emerge before his eyes, shifting from negative to positive, darkness giving way to light.
 "Magic, Mystery and Science working together as one!"
 The very essence of what we may lose, if we sit back and bury our heads in the sand.
+Like so many hands on crafts, they will be lost to future generations.

 The Cosmic Coffee Bar.

-Hi Alfie, Julie, she spoke his name as though it belonged to her, then stepped in a gave him a gentle Bise.
+"Hi Alfie, Julie" she spoke his name as though it belonged to her, then stepped in a gave him a gentle Bise.
 The kind of greeting by people with history.The touch was brief but the question it raised wasn`t.
 He was sure he hadn`t mentioned his name during that brief encounter on the platform at Finchley Central!

 The sign on the door read, "Push to open, pull to change your mind."
 Slightly puzzled but sensing the humor, he glanced at Julie.
 She gestured at the sign above the door, gave him that knowing smile, and suddenly it clicked—it was the Cosmic Coffee Bar, not Costa’s.